INTERNAL DRAGONS: DIFFICULTY OF DIAGNOSING CELIAC DISEASE (CH3)

 Delayed diagnosis is a huge issue for some people with celiac disease.
 On the website NHS Inform, a November 19, 2024 post stated that it can take an average of 13 years to diagnose celiac disease (nhsinform.scot).
 On celiag.org updated January 13, 2022, they posted an article entitled “20 Things You Might Not Know about Celiac Disease.”
 The article states,

-There is an average delay of 6-10 years for an accurate diagnosis of celiac disease.
+There is an average delay of 6-10 years (cited by Celiac.
+Org, Green cites 5-7 years, Green 3) for an accurate diagnosis of celiac disease.
 Without timely diagnosis, celiac disease can lead to intestinal cancers, type 1 diabetes, osteoporosis, thyroid disease, multiple sclerosis, anemia, infertility, and miscarriage, epilepsy and more.
 The later the age of celiac diagnosis, the greater the chance of developing another autoimmune disorder. (celiac.org)

 The delay in diagnosis has a huge impact on sufferers of celiac disease.
 When I interviewed my friend Larson on February 16, 2025, we discussed the delay in his diagnosis.